 So that you do not meet any musical limits

-The user guidance also includes high-quality documentation.
+The user interface also includes high-quality documentation.
 For each tab you open and for each window in which you are currently moving, you will receive context-sensitive help with cross-references.
 However, you will only need a fraction of the functions at the beginning, as nimbu automatically executes important processes and automatically loads or sets the corresponding information.

 The starting point for all work in nimbu is the Edit tab of the ribbon command bar. nimbu uses a tape icon for the tracks.
 Your accompanying instruments, which you play with your left hand, are displayed as small 1-octave keyboards.
 The drums get a drum symbol.
 This symbolism is consistent throughout nimbu.